YazdanSalimi/Fast-SPECT-Imaging/README.md

 ```bash
 pip install git+https://github.com/YazdanSalimi/Fast-SPECT-Imaging.git
 ```
+An easy alternative is downloading the trained models using this link and the 3DSlicer easy to use module using this link.
+You need to go to edit>>Application setting>>Modules and simply add the module folder.
 We welcome any feedback, suggestions, or contributions to improve this project!

 for any furtehr question please email me at: salimiyazdan@gmail.com